zalsafwani/BIOISeniorProject/README.md

 - Choose the Style Edge tab, change Stroke Color (Unselected) Column to interaction and Mapping Type to Discrete Mapping and for the PPI pick a green and for the mRNA-miRNA choose black.
 - Then choose Layout Group Attributies Layout -> Regulatury, then delate all of the nodes in the network that don't have Regulatury (blue nodes).
 - To show the nodes info View -> Show Graphical Details.
+- If we want to look at nodes with degree of connectivity > 100, Select tab then add Degree filter
+- If we want to choose a node and look at the connected nodes, select the node from the Table Panel by right click then Select nodes from selectd rows.
+Select -> Nodes -> First Neighbors of Selected Nodes -> Undirected.
+Select -> Hid Unselected Nodes.
+Select -> Edges -> Show All Edges.
+To go back to the orginal network Select -> Show All Nodes and Edges

 ### Re-run and make similar result to the Somatic mutations anlysis
 - After running the R script a file called genes_somatic_mutation.txt copy those genes.